-Transfer of Credit between Education Corporation of America (ECA) Campuses
+Transfer of Credit between Education Corporation of America Campuses

-Although not guaranteed, course credits may be transferred from any nationally accredited Brightwood institution upon a student's acceptance to the receiving Brightwood institution.
+Although not guaranteed, course credits may be transferred from any ECA campus upon a student's acceptance to the receiving ECA campus.
 The transfer-of-credit award is based on:

-- courses that have a grade of C or better; - course descriptions, objectives, or outcomes; - core/major courses must apply to the program; and - conversions from quarter to semester credit systems, or vice versa, will follow common practices for academic credit conversions. - course-to-course transfers based on course objectives or outcomes can be made in lieu of the academic credit conversions.
+- D grade or better except programs where a "C" or better is required; - course descriptions, objectives, or outcomes; - core/major courses must apply to the program; and - conversions from quarter to semester credit systems, or vice versa, will follow common practices for academic credit conversions. - Course-to-course transfers based on course objectives or outcomes can be made in lieu of the academic credit conversions.